MsDiala/chess-board/read.md

 [x]queens with any other coordinates should NOT be “under attack”

 [x]NOTE: Include assert statements directly in your notebook verifying the behavior above.

-# Stretch Goal
-[]Enlarge the chessboard to allow for pixel art drawn pieces.
-16x16 ought to be enough.

-[]Add more attacking queens.

-[]Add opacity to cell colors.